LD 350-1

 LD 350-1 is the earliest known specimen of the genus Homo, dating to 2.75–2.8 million years ago (mya), found in the Ledi-Geraru site in the Afar Region of Ethiopia.
-The specimen was discovered in fossiliferous silts 10 m above the Gurumaha Tuff (Note: light grey lapilli tuff dated to 2.782 ± 0.006 Ma) section of the site by Ethiopian palaeoanthropologist Chalachew Seyoum on 29 January 2013.
-It is currently unassigned to a species, and it is unclear if it represents the ancestor to H. habilis and H. rudolfensis which evolved around 2.4 mya.
+The specimen was discovered in fossiliferous silts 10 m above the Gurumaha Tuff (Note: Light grey lapilli tuff dated to 2.782 ± 0.006 Ma) section of the site by Ethiopian palaeoanthropologist Chalachew Seyoum on 29 January 2013.
+It is currently unassigned to a species, and it is unclear if it represents the ancestor to H. habilis and H. rudolfensis which appear in the fossil record around 2.4 mya.

 Description

 LD 350-1 is a partial adult left mandible including the canine, both premolars, and all three molars.
 In terms of overall size, the specimen is within the range of what is seen in small Australopithecus afarensis specimens, and LD 350-1 seems to be a transitional form between Australopithecus and Homo.
 However, the specimen's anatomy strongly diverges from australopithecines and more closely aligns with Homo: the mental foramina are not located on a depression, it has a symphyseal keel (a line of bone jutting out at the midline of the jaws), the jawbone maintains a more or less constant depth whereas it is deepest under the premolars in some Australopithecus, and there are several differences regarding the tooth crowns.
 This specimen confirms that Homo dental and jaw anatomy diverged from those of Australopithecus very early on.
 LD 350-1, like other archaic humans, seems to have lacked a distinct chin.